ipunkt/laravel-scaffolding/README.md

 Foreach resource you have to configure one or more sets of an array with the keys `stub` (the stub file), `target` (transformed file will be saved there) and optional `append` to configure whether the file gets appended or created.

 The `stub` represents a text file with placeholders.
 The `target` property can handle placeholders and resolves the directory a resource gets saved to.
+Namespace separator will be automatically replaced by a directory separator.

 ### Placeholder Configuration